 1. Know Your Audience Intensely

-Begin with research.
+Begin with research as part of a scalable marketing plan.
 Use surveys, social listening, and interviews to get to know your audience.
 This informs you how to craft tailored messages that ring true and drive conversions.

-90% of top-performing marketers, according to Google, say that personalization significantly boosts company profitability.
+90% of top-performing marketers, according to Google, say that personalization significantly boosts company profitability, making it essential for a marketing plan for new businesses.

 2. Nail Your Messaging Early